India's parliament strips Rahul Gandhi of lawmaker status after defamation conviction – KION546

 “Everyone knows that Rahul Gandhi… is raising his voice against the dictator.
 He’s showing the courage to call out what is wrong,” the party said in a statement on Thursday.

-That conviction was the first time he had been found guilty and the verdict opened up an opportunity for his opponents, particularly within Modi’s Bharatiya Janata Party (BJP).
+The conviction opened up an opportunity for his opponents, particularly within Modi’s Bharatiya Janata Party (BJP).

 Under Indian law, a member of parliament can be disqualified for offenses such as “promoting enmity between two groups, bribery and undue influence or personation at an election.”

-While this does not apply to defamation, if a lawmaker is convicted for any other offense and sentenced for a period of two years or more, they can also be disqualified.
+If a lawmaker is convicted for any other offense and sentenced to a period of two years or more, they can also be disqualified.

 “He (Gandhi) stands convicted and as per law conviction leads to automatic disqualification.
 The Congress knows this,” BJP spokesperson Amit Malviya told CNN affiliate News18.